- Eikon support and training

 Here, you can Disable/Enable or Delete triggered alerts or alerts that are no longer active.

 At the present time, Eikon cannot be installed natively on Mac® operating systems so users would need virtualization software to run in Windows to get the full desktop experience.
-However, users can access a zero footprint version in their web browser (Chrome/Safari).
+Virtualization software support is offered on a ‘best-effort’ basis.
+However, users can access a zero-footprint version in their web browser (Chrome/Safari).

 All of our Eikon APIs are available here, which includes the Eikon Desktop API (for users who require programmatic access to our data on the desktop) and the Side-by-Side Integration API (which allows you to connect your desktop applications).
 Users can also build, manage, and distribute their own applications using the App Studio SDK.